sameer/apartment-map/README.md

 ## Instructions

-1. Do your search on [apartments.com](https://apartments.com)
+1. Do your search on [Apartments.com](https://apartments.com) or [Zillow](https://www.zillow.com/)
 1. Right click on the page and hit "Inspect Element".
 In Chrome, this is just "Inspect".
     * Beware that this changes the size of the map and the results may change.
 1. Go to the tab that says "Console".
-1. Copy and paste [apartments.js](https://raw.githubusercontent.com/sameer/apartment-map/main/apartments.js) into the console.
-When it's done, the page will offer to save an `apartments.tsv` file.
+1. Copy and paste [apartments.js](https://raw.githubusercontent.com/sameer/apartment-map/main/apartments.js) or [zillow.js](https://raw.githubusercontent.com/sameer/apartment-map/main/zillow.js) into the console.
+When it's done, the page will offer to save a TSV file.
 Download that.
     * You may receive a warning about only pasting code you trust.
 Bypass that.
 If you have any concerns, feel free to read the code 🙂
 1. Upload it to [Google My Maps](https://www.google.com/maps/about/mymaps/)
    1. If you don't have a map yet, create one
    1. Click `Add layer`
    1. On the new layer, click `Import`
-   1. Select your `apartments.tsv` file
+   1. Select your TSV file
    1. Pick address for the positioning column.
    1. Pick name for the marker name column.